Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Timorous :

 \ ˈti-mə-rəs \ adjective; showing or suffering from nervousness, fear, or a lack of confidence.
-Also, expressing or suggesting timidity.
+And also, expressing or suggesting timidity.

 "When Kyle wore the "Clucky the Chicken" costume, he was able to shed his timorous personality and shine like a star at the Chicken Shack."